seblum/mlops-mlplatform-on-eks/Readme.md

 ## Installation / Deployment

-Follow the deployment sets and its prerequistes in the dedidacted [Installation Document](./Installation.md).
+Follow the deployment setup and its prerequistes in the dedidacted [Installation Document](./Installation.md).

 ## Contributing